-Still it is seen that even at long delays of the Z-filter, the mixing time dependencies are not completely flat, as they 290 should be.
-The observed distortions are obviously the RIDER effect of the in-phase coherence.
-The Z-filter eliminates the anti-phase coherence (Eqs.
-7 and 8), but it does not improve the efficiency of the proton decoupling during the de(re)phasing periods and thus the phase Φ_D remains non-zero.
-If the second terms in the parentheses in Eqs.
-(2) and (3) are not negligibly small in comparison to the first terms, then the RIDER is present also in the in-phase coherence and the Z-filter obviously cannot remove it.
-Fig. 8 presents the COS and SIN components of the mixing times dependencies at different durations of 295 the de(re)phasing periods measured with the additional Z-filter.
-It is clearly seen: the longer NT_R , the larger the RIDER distortions.
-This is reasonable since Φ_D is proportional to NT_R.
-Note that the COS component is less prone to distortions not only in the case of the "anti-phase", but also of the "in-phase" RIDER.
-We are not able at the moment to explain the unusual bell-shaped form of the mixing time dependencies.
-It is likely that the network of multi-nuclear dipolar interactions should be taken into account and thus the explanation will not be simple.
-We also cannot exclude that transient NOE effects may 300 play a certain role.
+the longer NT_R is, the larger the RIDER distortions.
+This is reasonable since Φ_D is proportional to NT_R .
+Note that the COS component is less prone to distortions, not only in the case of the "anti-phase", but also in the case of the "in-phase" RIDER.
+We are not able at the moment to explain the unusual bell-shaped form of the mixing time dependences.
+It is likely that the network of multi-nuclear dipolar interactions should be taken into account, and thus the explanation will not be simple.
+We also cannot exclude the possibility that transient NOE effects may play a certain role.

-However, in any case this is the unwanted distortion and regardless of the exact nature of this distortion it should be maximally suppressed in real experiments.
-For this, the efficiency of the 1H-decoupling during the de(re)phasing periods must be optimized as far as possible.
+However, in any case this is the unwanted distortion, and regardless of the exact nature of this distortion, it should be maximally suppressed in real experiments.
+For this, the efficiency of the $^1\mathrm{H}$ decoupling during the de(re)phasing periods must be optimized as far as possible.
 As mentioned above, the standard heteronuclear decoupling schemes used for FID detection do not help much for the case of de(re)phasing periods.
-This is illustrated by the example of SPINAL sequence, see Fig. 8.
-Still one may minimize the "in-phase" RIDER effect by keeping NT_R as short as possible and by recording only the COS component of the mixing time dependence.
-Anyway, the "in-phase" RIDER is much smaller than the "anti-phase" one and in most real experiments it can be safely neglected, as we will see below by the example of the protein samples.
+This is illustrated by the example of the SPINAL sequence; see Fig. 8.
+Still, one may minimize the "in-phase" RIDER effect by keeping NT_R as short as possible and by recording only the COS component of the mixing time dependence.
+Anyway, the "in-phase" RIDER is much smaller than the "anti-phase" one, and in most real experiments it can be safely neglected, as we will see below by the example of the protein samples.